sblanck/smagexp/README.md

 ### Rna-seq meta analysis
 The RNA-seq data meta-analysis tool relies on DESeq2 results.

-It outputs a Venn diagram and the same indicators as in the microarray meta-analysis tool for both Fisher and inverse normal p-values combinations.
+It outputs a Venn diagram or an upsetR diagram (when the number of studies is greater than 2) and the same indicators as in the microarray meta-analysis tool for both Fisher and inverse normal p-values combinations.

+The outputs are  :
+- Venn Diagram or upsetR diagram (when the number of studies is greater than 3) summarizing the results of the meta-analysis
+- A list of indicators to evaluate the quality of the performance of the meta-analysis

+	- DE : Number of differentially expressed genes
+	- IDD (Integration Driven discoveries) : number of genes that are declared differentially expressed in the meta-analysis that were not identified in any of the single studies alone
+	- Loss : Number of genes that are identified differentially expressed in single studies but not in meta-analysis
+	- DR (Integration-driven Discovery Rate) : corresponding proportion of IDD
+	- IRR (Integration-driven Revision) : corresponding proportion of Loss

 It also generates a text file containing summarization of the results of each single analysis and meta-analysis.
 Potential conflicts between single analyses are indicated by zero values in the "signFC" column.

 ![Example of RNA-seq data meta-analysis plots](https://raw.githubusercontent.com/sblanck/smagexp/master/images/metaRNAseq_results.png)